JonathanLT/audio_arena/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the APACHE 2.0 and MIT licenses.
+See the LICENSES folder for more details.